Action is the primary key: a categorical framework for episodic memories and logical reasoning: Similarity, association, classification, and description of characteristics

 \subsection{Be-logs}

 Our basic cognition involves classification, such as ``a pigeon is a bird."
 Such classifications are based on similarity recognition, which is implemented through associations.
 These cognitions are mostly expressed using a \textit{be}-verb and hold a special (more essential) position.
-Be-logs are categorical networks for similarity, association, classification, and description of characteristics.
+Be-logs are categorical networks that describe static relationships such as similarity, association, classification, and description of characteristics.
 The name ``be" represents \textit{be}-verbs.

-Similarity is an essential part of cognition.
-Our similarity recognition has the following two characteristics.
+Similarity recognition of human has the following characteristics.

 \begin{itemize} \item Asymmetry: The similarity of $A$ to $B$ is not necessarily equal to the similarity of $B$ to $A$\cite{Tversky1977}. \item Composition is not guaranteed: $A$ being similar to $B$, and $B$ being similar to $C$, does not guarantee that $A$ is similar to $C$. \end{itemize}